CYP1A2 Gene: Fast or Slow Caffeine Metabolizer?

 • St. John’s wort

-In looking at CYP1A2, there are several genetic variants that either increase the activity or decrease the activity of this enzyme.
+In looking at CYP1A2, there are several polymorphisms, or SNPs, that either increase the activity or decrease the activity of this enzyme.

-People who have the CYP1A2 A/A genotype for rs762551 are rapid metabolizers.
+People who have the CYP1A2 A/A genotype for rs762551 are rapid or ultrarapid metabolizers.
 This means that they will break down or metabolize substances such as caffeine more rapidly.
+Caffeine will be cleared out more quickly and not affect an ultrarapid metabolizer for as long.
+Unsurprisingly, ultrarapid metabolizers also tend to drink more coffee, on average.

-What are the consequences of inhibited or increased activity?
+What are the symptoms of slow or fast CYP1A2?

 Well, it depends on what substance you are breaking down.
-CYP1A2 metabolizes some pro-carcinogens from tobacco smoke into carcinogens.
+For example, CYP 1A2 metabolizes some pro-carcinogens from tobacco smoke into carcinogens.
 It also helps to turn aflatoxins (molds found in grains) into active compounds involved in liver cancer.
 Once CYP1A2 metabolizes these carcinogens, the body must eliminate them.
+Genetic variants can also impact how quickly the second phase of detoxification works.

-Thus, the rate at which toxins metabolize, in conjunction with how well Phase II detoxification moves out the metabolites, affects the risk of certain cancers.
+Thus, the rate at which CYP1A2 metabolizes certain toxins affects the risk of certain cancers in conjunction with how well Phase II detoxification moves out the metabolites.

 A slow or reduced function isn’t always bad.
 For example, slow or inactive CYP1A2 is thought to decrease the risk of liver toxicity from aflatoxin B. This is because CYP1A2 turns the pro-carcinogenic molecules into carcinogens, which then have to be removed from the body.